Have we grown up to the opportunities or are vulnerable to technology?

 Expeto removes the barriers to digital transformation, by providing enterprises with their own private, agile, and scalable cellular (4G/LTE) networks – but deploy it like Wi-Fi – globally.

 Expeto is a venture-based start-up that enables enterprises to interconnect both public and private IoT deployments through a single pane of glass that is easy to configure and cost-effective to deploy.
-Private networking over LTE translates into LTE connected devices which comply with enterprise security policies and can be delivered at the speed in which the business needs to move.
+Private networking over LTE translates into LTE connected devices which comply with enterprise security policies and can be delivered at the speed at which the business needs to move.

 ‘By letting the IoT devices into our everyday life, it is not like we entered the zoo, but we released the animals into our world.’ — Csaba Gabor